- Published 9 Mar 2023

 Common uses include:

-Each of these functions will involve using slightly different methodologies, functions and settings on your digital multimeter.
+Each function will involve using slightly different methodologies, functions and settings on your digital multimeter.

 You can use the image below as a generalised digital multimeter user guide to familiarise yourself with the tool’s basic settings, probes and functions: